abdi-bb/abdi-bb/README.md

-# Hi there, I'm Abdi Berhe! 👋
+# Hi there, I'm Abdi! 👋

 I'm a passionate full-stack developer with a strong focus on back-end development.
 Currently exploring the realms of Python, JavaScript, and Dart.
 I'm thrilled to transform ideas into functional and efficient software solutions.